PowerShell/PowerShell-RFC/1-Draft/RFC####-Domain-Specific-Language-Specifications.md

 }
 ```

+### Attributes vs interface implementation for C# Specifications
+In the current draft above, specification of a DSL keyword involves the redundancy
+of both declaring the `[PSKeyword]` attribute and implementing the `IPSDslKeyword`
+interface.
+Ideally, only one of these would be used, but in a way that most
+helpfully specifies the properties required, while still being consistent with
+the rest of the specification scheme.

 ### Existing Implementations for Dynamic Keywords in PowerShell
 The PowerShell parser and AST already support the concept of a
 `DynamicKeyword`, which this proposal is built around.
 The following table